 Ross wants to let you dress (and lots more) for less.
-A leading off-price apparel retailer (behind TJX Cos. and Kohl's), Ross operates about 1,200 Ross Dress for Less and dd's DISCOUNTS stores that sell mostly closeout merchandise, including men's, women's, and children's clothing, at prices well below those of department and specialty stores.
+A leading off-price apparel retailer (behind TJX Cos. and Kohl's), Ross operates nearly 1,400 Ross Dress for Less and dd's DISCOUNTS stores that sell mostly closeout merchandise, including men's, women's, and children's clothing, at prices well below those of department and specialty stores.
 While apparel accounts for more than half of sales, Ross also sells small furnishings, toys and games, luggage, and jewelry.
 Featuring the Ross "Dress for Less" trademark, the chain targets 18- to 54-year-old white-collar shoppers from primarily middle-income households.
 Ross and dd's stores are located in strip malls in more than 30 states, mostly in the western US and Guam.

 Ross Stores operates two brands of off-price retail apparel and home fashion stores: Ross Dress for Less and dd's DISCOUNTS.
 Ross is the largest off-price apparel and home fashion chain, offering first-quality, in-season, name-brand, and designer apparel, as well as accessories, footwear, and home decor at between 20%-60% off department and specialty store regular prices.
 Launched in 2004, dd's DISCOUNTS serves one of the fastest-growing demographic markets in the US.
 The ultra-low-price spinoff, which offers brand-name apparel at a 20%-70% discount, has grown to about 115 locations in about 10 states, including big ones such as California, Florida, and Texas.
 The stores, which average 22,700 square feet, are located in strip shopping centers in urban and suburban neighborhoods.